open-learning/git4ol/README.md

 ## Learning objects

 - The analogy of a "course" is a git repository
-- The analogy of a "lesson" is a git branch
+- The analogy of a "lesson" is a git tag (on an orphaned branch)
 - The analogy of a "step" is a git commit
 - The analogy of a "stimulus" is a git commit message

 The idea is to use git refs to locate the variuos learning object.

-- Lessons are located using annotated tags of the format `lesson-name@version` where
+- Lessons are located using tags of the format `lesson-name@version` where
   - `lesson-name` is the name of the lesson
   - `version` is a valid semver
-- The corresponding branch for this lesson _should_ be called `lesson-name/version`

 - Steps are located using refs of the format `lesson-name@version/step/n` where
   - `lesson-name` is the name of the lesson